cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 --- abstract

 This document describes the AEGIS-128L, AEGIS-256, AEGIS-128X, and AEGIS-256X AES-based authenticated encryption with associated data (AEAD) algorithms designed for high-performance applications.
+It also specifies their use as stream ciphers and message authentication codes (MACs).

 The document is a product of the Crypto Forum Research Group (CFRG).